loftwah/linkarooie/README.md

 ## Overview

-This custom dashboard is a Ruby on Rails application developed for personal use and serves as a learning platform for Ruby on Rails.
-The dashboard is designed to be the default page that opens up in your web browser.
-It features the capability to manage links and customize the look and feel to match your preferences.
+Linkarooie is your go-to, Ruby on Rails-powered web dashboard, perfect for setting as your browser's homepage.
+Why settle for a standard, uninspiring start page when you can customize your own digital launchpad?
+From managing vital links to personalizing aesthetics, Linkarooie not only simplifies your web experience but also serves as an invaluable learning platform for Ruby on Rails enthusiasts.

 ![Linkarooie Screenshot](https://github.com/loftwah/linkarooie/assets/19922556/f1a120cb-cb3c-4d4f-bbba-a00e8415289d)